COABE Virtual Conference

 Virtual Conference Registration

-NEW: If you register you will be able to access archived presentations for up to 6 months after the live conference.
+If you registered for the Virtual Conference back in October 2016, you will be able to access archived presentations for up to six months after the live conference.
 So don't worry if you miss a session or two, you can always access it later!
-Also, you may purchase a registration after the event if you wish to access the archives and haven't previously registered.

 This conference will showcase our top national presenters and is provided by a partnership with McGraw-Hill Education.